cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-6.rst

 Step 1.
 Getting Started
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Plug in your USB stick to the Pupper in the right side, top row port.
+1. Before turning on your Pupper, plug in your USB stick to the Pupper in the right side, top row port.
 Plug in the USB Splitter to the right side, bottom row port.
 Plug the keyboard and mouse into each end of the USB splitter.

+TODO: Add photo of the USB Stick in RPI

 2. Clone the starter code into the Pupper